This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 In reforms’ implementation process the Ministry of Education relies on the subordinated institutions: National Centre for Education, State Service of Education Quality and State Education Development Agency.

 Reforms and new initiatives in higher education and VET sectors in Latvia are encouraged also by the country-specific recommendations by the European Commission.
-Cooperation with international partners, for instance the World Bank and OECD supports the Ministry’s capacity to make an informed decision in the respective reform fields.
+Cooperation with international partners, for instance the World Bank and Organisation of Economic Co-operation and Development (OECD) supports the Ministry’s capacity to make an informed decision in the respective reform areas.

 - One of the main ongoing reform in Latvia is the modernisation of vocational education, introducing the elements of dual training system or work-based learning in vocational education.